vipulnaik/diet-exercise-health/2023-10-15-clicking-sound-in-right-jaw.md

 On 2023-10-15, I noticed a clicking sound in my right jaw occasionally when opening and closing my mouth.
 There was no equivalent sound in my left jaw, and even after several attempts, I couldn't generate a sound on the left jaw.
 The sound on the right jaw came and went.
+I did not experience any pain so the sound was the only concerning aspect.

 I found the YouTube video [How to INSTANTLY Fix a Clicking and Popping Jaw](https://www.youtube.com/watch?v=I5h0c7pZJzE) that had a bunch of